heroku/shaas/README.md

 ### Executing Scripts

 To execute a script on the server, simply `POST` the script path as the URL path and any input to the script in the body.
-The script runs with CGI environment variables.
 For example, to run an executable script at `/app/bin/migrate`:

     $ curl http://shaas.example.com/app/bin/migrate -i -X POST -d 'input to script' HTTP/1.1 200 OK